 Debt in itself is a big problem.
 Taking a loan and then returning it at a later date can have serious consequences.
 So we should spend as much money as we have rather than constantly borrowing and ending up with debt problems.
 If you ask 100 people if they want to be in debt, everyone will answer no as nobody wants to be in debt.
-The main reason people fall into debt is because we start spending money that we don’t have and then suddenly we end up owing money for things that we cannot afford.
+The main reason people fall into debt is because they start spending money that we don’t have and then suddenly we end up owing money for things that we cannot afford.
 These debt problems can cause a lot of tension, stress, and even depression in severe circumstances.

 Being in debt is a big problem.
 It can make life very stressful which can result in increased tension between family members.
 What makes matters worse is that most of the time people try to ignore the debt they are in and don’t realize just how serious their debt problems could be in the future.